by Kathleen Cross | Feb 14, 2012 | addiction, celebrities, health, i rant, life after loss, musical artist, remembering you |

 POSTER CAMPAIGN UPDATE:

-Any questions about the posters can be sent to [email protected].
+[email protected].
 We are so proud of all the support but it’s overwhelming; We have less than 10 members in our group. lol We ask that you do not personally email any of the exec’s or message their personal tumblrs.
 Thank you guys so much for the love!
 The purpose was to educate and create dialogue and it did 🙂 We have a meeting with a lawyer on Monday so we can protect our posters and the posters will be all over Ohio University’s campus this week!
 Again, thanks for the support and have a happy Halloween!

 Best, Students Teaching About Racism in Society (STARS) at Ohio University Executive board